Fluffisaurus/player-performance-projection/report.md

 Limitations: problems you encountered, things you would do if you had more time, things you should have done in retrospect, etc.
 -->
----

 ## Problem, Refinement, Hypothesis

 ### Identification

-Stephen Curry is the best shooter that has ever graced the NBA and is soley responsible for the rennaissance of the three-point era.
-His marksmanship lead him to his first MVP in 2014-15 and subsequently becoming the first unanimous MVP in 2015-16 the year after.
+Stephen Curry is the best shooter that has ever graced the NBA and is soley responsible for the renaissance of the three-point era.
+His marksmanship lead him to his first MVP in 2014-15 and to subsequently becoming the first unanimous MVP in 2015-16 the year after.
 Given his unparalled skillset, *we wonder how much of his shooting performance (shots made) is influenced by the opposing defense*.

 ### Idea

 For a decent measure of a team's defensive potency, we will be using ESPN John Hollinger's *defensive efficiency* or more commonly *defensive rating* stat that estimates the number of points a team allows per 100 possessions.
-We will be ranking and binning the teams into three categories based on their [defensive ratings](#team-defensive-rating-data-from-2009-2019) - top, middle, and bottom defensive ratings.
+We will be ranking and binning the teams into three categories / tiers based on their [defensive ratings](#team-defensive-rating-data-from-2009-2019) - top, middle, and bottom defensive ratings.

 We are primarily interested in the number of shots Curry makes as time passes in a game, specifically the cumulative number of shots`cum_shot_made`.

 ### Hypothesis Testing

 Since we are looking to test whether or not there is a difference between his shooting performances, we will perform a statistical analysis to verify our suspicions.
-We will have an initial assumption that there *is no statistical difference* between his performance against the different tiers (null hypothesis).
+We start with an initial assumption that there *is no statistical difference* between his performance against the different tiers (null hypothesis).
 Alternatively if that were to be proven wrong ($p-value < 0.05$), then we can assume that there *is a statistically significant difference* between the tiers (alternative hypothesis).

 ---